Interstate 405 Sepulveda Pass Pavement Rehabilitation Project

 Background

-The four-year project will apply about $143.7 million toward rehabilitating the primary corridor between West Los Angeles and the San Fernando Valley, a route that experiences heavy, continuous traffic while serving crucial commuter and commercial needs, including access to the Los Angeles International Airport.
+The project will apply about $143.7 million toward rehabilitating the primary corridor between West Los Angeles and the San Fernando Valley, a route that experiences heavy, continuous traffic while serving crucial commuter and commercial needs, including access to the Los Angeles International Airport.

 Benefits